bitnami/charts/bitnami/wordpress/README.md

 ### 13.2.0

-- Removed support for limiting auto-updates to WordPress core via the `wordpressAutoUpdateLevel` option.
-To update WordPress core, we recommend to swap the container image version for your deployment instead of using the built-in update functionality.
+Removed support for limiting auto-updates to WordPress core via the `wordpressAutoUpdateLevel` option.
+To update WordPress core, we recommend you use the `helm upgrade` command to update your deployment instead of using the built-in update functionality.

 ### 11.0.0